Peergos/book/src/features/apps.md

 CSP_UNSAFE_EVAL - Allow app to modify its own code via calls to eval()

+SAVE_FILE - Allow app to save a file

 A minimal peergos-app.json file would look like:

 ```js